 Benefits Of Pepper During Pregnancy

-Apart from its spicy taste, pepper does have some health benefits to offer.
+Apart from its spicy taste, pepper can offer some maternal health benefits, which may also benefit the fetus’s health.
 Go ahead and check out a few of them:

 1. Helps in digestion

 During pregnancy, the functioning of your digestive system can go haywire.
-Pepper can play a role in improving your digestion and providing relief from issues like bloating, gas and cramps (1).
+Pepper can play a role in improving your metabolism by promoting digestion and providing relief from issues like bloating, gas, and cramps (3).

 2. Prevents cancer

 When you are pregnant, your body has to go through a lot of changes.
 You may suffer from oxidative damages, which can lead to cancer in the future.
-Pepper contains carotenoids, which is an antioxidant.
-It can prevent any DNA damage and keep you safe from cancer (2).
+Pepper contains carotenoids, which is an antioxidantiXSubstance that protects cell damage caused by free radicals .
+It can prevent any DNA damage and keep you safe from cancer (4).

 3. Fights acne